The gas and stellar content of a metal-poor galaxy at $z=8.496$ as revealed by JWST and ALMA: Data availability statement

 \section{Data availability statement}

 Source codes for the figures and tables presented in this manuscript are available from the corresponding author upon reasonable request.
-The JWST spectroscopic and imaging data are made available on the dedicated repository at \url{https://github.com/keheintz/S04590}.
-The overall JWST data products are available via the Mikulski Archive for Space Telescopes (\url{https://mast.stsci.edu}). \\
+The reduced and calibrated JWST spectroscopic and imaging data are made available on the dedicated repository at \url{https://github.com/keheintz/S04590}.
+The overall JWST data products are available via the Mikulski Archive for Space Telescopes (\url{https://mast.stsci.edu}).
+The specific observations analyzed in this work can be accessed via \dataset[DOI:10.17909/67ft-nb86]{https://archive.stsci.edu/doi/resolve/resolve.html?doi=10.17909/67ft-nb86}. \\